Key takeaways

 Offering to take someone to their appointments not only provides support to the person going through chemo but can offer some respite to their primary caregiver, if they have one.

-Prepare or organise the delivery of meals
+Prepare or organise meals

 - What foods they like or can currently stomach